EasyPost/easy-ui/documentation/specs/TabNav.md

 ## Overview

-A `TabNav` is a set of styled links that let users navigate between different views in the same context.
+A `TabNav` is a set of styled links that let users navigate between related pages.

 ---